We have chosen to focus our work on mainly Romania - because it is the country in Europe with the highest number of stray dogs.

 Mass protests in Romania against corruption

-One of the main reasons why mass killing of dogs continues today, many years later, and that the law does not change, is that there is great interest in pursuing and killing dogs where today you can earn around SEK 2500 per dog you catch in and kill.
-In a country like Romania where a low wage earns only a few thousand dollars a month's salary, this is attractive.
-And in a country with a heavy history where corruption is a daily occurrence, people do not care about dogs, but their own problems.
-From TV News News Morning from 4-2017-02: Elisabet Frerot and Stefan Borg on massive demonstrations in Romania's capital Bucharest - now the people demand the government's departure.
+One of the main reasons why mass killing of dogs continues today, many years later, and that the law does not change, is that there is great profit interest in conducting capture and killing of dogs where you can today earn around SEK 2500 per dog you catch in and kill.
+In a country like Romania, where a low-wage earner earns only a few thousand kronor in monthly salary, this is attractive.
+And in a country with a heavy history where corruption is a daily occurrence, people do not care about the dogs, but their own problems.
+From Nyhetsmorgon on TV4 from 2017-02-06: Elisabet Frerot and Stefan Borg about massive demonstrations in the Romanian capital Bucharest - now the people are demanding the resignation of the government.
 See also this documentary on TV4 where the director says that corruption available at all levels in Romania and that it affects people's everyday lives.
 Also hear the report from Swedish Radio which tells us that Romania is one of Europe's most corrupt countries.